mem48/geocompr/main.md

 The former conveys the message that it's not just about spatial data: non-spatial attribute data are inevitably interwoven with geometry data, and Geography is about more than where something is on the map.
 The latter option communicates that this is a book about using R as a *Geographic Information System* (GIS), to perform spatial operations on *geographic data* [@bivand_applied_2013].
-However, the term GIS has some negative connotations (see Table \@ref(tab:gdsl)) and fails to communicate one of R's greatest strengths: its unparalleled ability to seamlessly switch between geographic and non-geographic data processing, modeling and visualization tasks.
+However, the term GIS has some negative connotations <!-- I see what you mean by negative connotations but I had to think immediately of qualitative GIS and critical GIS, i.e., scientists from the humanities criticising GIS technologies.
+Think of the so-called "GIS crisis", positivism, make-believe objectivity, etc.--> (see Table \@ref(tab:gdsl)) and fails to communicate one of R's greatest strengths: its unparalleled ability to seamlessly switch between geographic and non-geographic data processing, modeling and visualization tasks.

 <div class="figure" style="text-align: center">